appseconnect/docs/_posts/License-Management/2018-09-17-license-management.md

 * On-behalf login for client by the superuser will be stopped in OP Agent.

-**NOTE:No implementer/partner/developer will be able to login separately for an organization which was available for all earlier Agent versions of 4.3 and lower.**
+**NOTE: No implementer/partner/developer will be able to login separately for an organization which was available for all earlier Agent versions of 4.3 and lower.However, the above Implementer/Developers can login using Temporary license (Link to the Rolling window document) key to access other organisation environments.**